 - Despite his lack of screen time, Bunny Wunny.
 He's a Depraved Kids' Show Host who makes children feel very uncomfortable just by being in his presence.
 At the end of the episode, he's assumes his true, monstrous form and drags Igor into the TV.

 - Retroactive Recognition: Two of Billy West's characters on the show (the toy store clerk on "Darla Doiley Demon Doll" and "Spawn of Santa" and the scientist in the B-movie parodies) sound like Professor Farnsworth (from the early episodes of Futurama when Farnsworth was dotty and lazy, but overall harmless and sane).

-Seasonal Rot and They Changed It, Now It Sucks: The format went from a set format of three six or seven-minute shorts to several of irregular length in season two.
-Often instead of The Deadman family, Melissa Screech or Dr. Vic and company, the cartoon might star a minor character like Madame Olga or Becki-with-an-I. On top of this, the show became much more self-aware than before, owing it to the original creators leaving the series, and Paul Rigg of Animaniacs! fame stepping in.
+- Seasonal Rot and They Changed It, Now It Sucks!: The format went from a set format of three six or seven-minute shorts to several of irregular length in season two.
+Often instead of The Deadman family, Melissa Screetch or Dr. Vic and company, the cartoon might star a minor character like Madame Olga or Becki-with-an-I (two characters who appeared in the season two episode "Something Weenie This Way Comes"; Madam Olga was the housekeeper neither Dr. Vic nor Igor knew was in the castle and Becki-With-An-I is the manager of Weenie on a Twig).
+On top of this, the show became much more self-aware than before, owing it to the original creators leaving the series, and Paul Rigg of Animaniacs! fame stepping in.